nossidge/poefy/README.md

 #### Option `-A` or `--acrostic_x`

 This does the same as `-a`, but with special workarounds for 'x'.
-In the case that a line needs to match '^x', it will instead match '^ex' and replace with 'eX'.
+In the case that a line needs to match /^x/, it will instead match /^ex/ and replace with 'eX'.
 It will also use indentation to line-up the letters vertically:

     $ poefy whitman -s8 -r abcbdd -A taxman